Strompy/sweater-weather/README.md

 Or run individual tests by including the file path at the end of the above command.

+This project utilizes WebMock and VCR.
+VCR cassettes are recorded once a day.

 ## Sweater Weather Endpoints

 * [Get weather forecast](#get-a-weather-forecast-for-a-specific-location)